BunsenMcDubbs/congressvis/README.md

 So far:
  - [Apache CouchDB](http://couchdb.apache.org/)
- - misc python scripts to pre-process and bulk import data into CouchDB
+ - miscellaneous python scripts to pre-process and bulk import data into CouchDB

 Eventually:
  - [d3js](http://d3js.org/) to do some neat visualizations